 Renting your property out

-This guide is primarily for new landlords - if you are already a landlord then you can use it as a ready checker to make sure you are doing everything you need to.
-You need to be aware that if any legal action is taken it will be raised against the landlord, even if you are using a letting agent - so you need to be aware of your responsibilities.
+This guide is primarily for new landlords - if you are already a landlord then you can use it to make sure you are doing everything you need to.
+You need to be aware that if any legal action is taken it will be raised against the landlord, even if you are using a letting agent, so you need to be aware of your responsibilities.

 Talk to your council, lender and insurer

 Register as a landlord with your council.
 Most landlords must do this.
 You will need to register even if a letting agent takes care of the property and deals with the tenants.
-There are serious consequences if you don't register.
+Landlord Registration references need to be included in any adverts.
+There are consequences if you don't register.

 Inform your mortgage lender you want to rent your property out.
 Some lenders have restrictions on who you can let to.
-You can get into serious trouble with your lender if you are letting your property without consulting them, as it may be breaking your mortgage contract.
+There may be consequences if you are letting your property without consulting them, as it may be breaking your mortgage contract.

-Having tenants can affect your insurance, so be careful.
-You need to make certain your insurers understand you have tenants and provide adequate coverage.
+Having tenants can affect your insurance.
+You need to ensure your insurers understand you have tenants and provide adequate coverage.
 Buildings, contents and property owners liability are all kinds of insurance cover you should ask about.

 Getting the property ready

 Compile an inventory and take meter readings.
-You might want to take photos because this can help show the condition of furniture and carpets, for example.
+Photographs and videos can supplement inventories and assist with any tenancy deposit claims later.
 If there is any damage already, make sure you mention it in the inventory as it is helpful for you and your tenants to have a record.

 Dealing with tenancy paperwork and deposits